Chemical garden: Common salts used

+Experimental methods

+Chemical gardens can be prepared using a variety of experimental techniques.
+In addition to the classical and versatile seed-growth method, scientists have developed growth in gels, injection techniques, membrane-based systems, quasi-two-dimensional Hele–Shaw cells, experiments under magnetic fields, and microgravity conditions, experiments under different gravitational fields have shown that gravity influences the growth pattern of chemical gardens, with upward growth becoming dominant above approximately 10^{−5} m s^{−2} when fluctuations are negligible, growth under an environmental scanning electron microscope, growth in gaseous acidic atmospheres to investigate the mechanisms of self-organized mineral growth.

 Practical uses

 While at first the chemical garden may appear to be primarily a toy, some serious work has been done on the subject.
-For instance, this chemistry is related to the setting of Portland cement, the formation of hydrothermal vents, and during the corrosion of steel surfaces on which insoluble tubes can be formed.
+For instance, this chemistry is related to the setting of Portland cement, the formation of hydrothermal vents, and the corrosion of steel surfaces on which insoluble tubes can be formed.

 The nature of the growth of the insoluble silicate tubes formed within chemical gardens is also useful in understanding classes of related behavior seen in fluids separated by membranes.
-In various ways, the growth of the silicate tubes resembles the growth of spikes or blobs of ice extruded above the freezing surface of still water, the patterns of growth of gum drying as it drips from wounds in trees such as Eucalyptus, and the way molten wax forms twig-like growths, either dripping from a candle, or floating up through cool water.
+In various ways, the growth of the silicate tubes resembles the growth of spikes or blobs of ice extruded above the freezing surface of still water, the patterns formed by drying gum as it drips from wounds in trees such as Eucalyptus, and the way molten wax forms twig-like growths, either dripping from a candle, or floating up through cool water.
+The fundamental principles governing their self-assembly and membrane dynamics have been extensively leveraged across multiple scientific disciplines, including biomedicine (e.g., engineering cellular scaffolds and bone substitute materials), and astrobiology (e.g., modeling prebiotic compartmentalization and the emergence of life in hydrothermal vent environments).

+Chemobrionic materials have also been investigated as active layers in memristive devices for neuromorphic computing.
+Copper silicate based chemical gardens have been shown to exhibit resistive switching behavior and synaptic functions, including paired-pulse facilitation and potentiation/depression, while operating with low energy consumption using solution-based fabrication methods.
+That broadens the applications potential of non-equilibrium structures.